Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/far-prophet.md

 Alternatively, you can take a feat.

-### Blessing From Beyond The Stars
+### Far Blessing
 At 24th level, you gain one [blessing](./blessings.md) from a Far Realm-infested Star.

 This blessing will often come with a form of indefinite madness, such as *"Your chosen star is a beacon of safety in a world gone mad."*

 ### Final Understanding
-At 24th level, you finally comprehend what the voices meant to tell you!
+At 25th level, you finally comprehend what the voices meant to tell you!
 You gain the following benefits.
 - You gain proficiency in all skills.
 - Pick one ability score.
 Ability checks made with that score are made at advantage.
 - When inflicting a creature with psychic damage or the charmed or frightened condition, you ignore the target's immunity or resistance to this damage type or conditions.